History of Valais: Simplon department (1810-1813)

 In November 1810, Valais was finally incorporated into the First French Empire under the name of Département du Simplon.

 A prefect headed the department, which was divided into three arrondissements (Monthey, Sion and Brigue) headed by sub-prefects, grouping together the thirteen cantons, corresponding to the twelve dizains of 1802, plus Mörel, legally detached from Rarogne, to which it was not geographically contiguous.

 The organization is identical to that of any French department.
-Subject to French laws enacted in Paris, the department is governed by an executive body consisting of a prefect, the head of local administration, appointed by Paris, and a Conseil de préfecture (Prefectural Council), as instituted by the law of 28 pluviôse an VIII (February 17, 1800), responsible for settling disputes with the administration.
+Subject to French laws enacted in Paris, the department is governed by an executive body consisting of a prefect, the head of local administration, appointed by Paris, and a Conseil de préfecture (Prefectural Council), as instituted by the law of 28 pluviôse an VIII (17 February 1800), responsible for settling disputes with the administration.
 Appeals are lodged with the French Conseil d'État.

 The departmental Prefecture Council is made up of the three sub-prefects of the three arrondissements created.

 Transitional government (1814-1815)

 Entry of Valais into the Confederation, painting by Ernest Biéler in the Grand Council Chamber, Sion.

-On December 26, 1813, after the departure of French notables, including the Prefect Claude-Philibert Barthelot de Rambuteau, fleeing the imminent arrival of the Austrians, the Valais became independent once again; this state of affairs was confirmed de iure by the Treaty of Paris of May 30, 1814.
+On 26 December 1813, after the departure of French notables, including the Prefect Claude-Philibert Barthelot de Rambuteau, fleeing the imminent arrival of the Austrians, the Valais became independent once again; this state of affairs was confirmed de iure by the Treaty of Paris of 30 May 1814.
 The Prefecture Council assumed the power vacuum.
 On the 28th, Austrian colonel Joseph-Franz von Simbschen entered Valais via the Saint-Maurice pass, reaching Sion the following day.
 He ordered the raising of a defensive troop, and despite the council's refusal, the deputies of the Haut réunis reluctantly granted him 400 men and appointed a delegation to represent Valais to the Prince of Schwarzenberg, commander of the army of occupation.

-On December 31, Simbschen proclaimed the dismissal of the Prefectural Council and appointed a Direction centrale (Central Board) consisting of a president and twelve members, and named a supporter of independence, Gaspard-Eugène Stockalper, as president.
-This structure, whose composition varied according to local diets and Simbschen's decisions, was dissolved on January 24 after it refused to raise 466 additional men to create a battalion to serve Austria.
+On 31 December, Simbschen proclaimed the dismissal of the Prefectural Council and appointed a Direction centrale (Central Board) consisting of a president and twelve members, and named a supporter of independence, Gaspard-Eugène Stockalper, as president.
+This structure, whose composition varied according to local diets and Simbschen's decisions, was dissolved on 24 January after it refused to raise 466 additional men to create a battalion to serve Austria.
 Simbschen set up a provisional government of five men and two deputies, still headed by Stockalper.

-On January 21, Simbschen also abolished the departmental courts and the French-appointed judges; he abolished the Napoleonic Code and re-established the Statuta Vallesiae, written in Latin and still in manuscript, in force before 1798.
+On 21 January, Simbschen also abolished the departmental courts and the French-appointed judges; he abolished the Napoleonic Code and re-established the Statuta Vallesiae, written in Latin and still in manuscript, in force before 1798.

-Napoleon I abdicated and left Fontainebleau on April 20, 1814; two days later, a French officer arrived at the Great St Bernard Pass from Ivrea with a request for an armistice, which was ignored by the provisional government.
-On May 11, Simbschen and his troops left the Valais.
+Napoleon I abdicated and left Fontainebleau on 20 April 1814; two days later, a French officer arrived at the Great St Bernard Pass from Ivrea with a request for an armistice, which was ignored by the provisional government.
+On 11 May, Simbschen and his troops left the Valais.
 Without consulting the people of Valais, the allies had decided that Valais should become part of Switzerland.
-The government convened an extraordinary Diet in Sion from May 30 to June 1, 1814, and requested incorporation into the Swiss Confederation.
+The government convened an extraordinary Diet in Sion from 30 May to 1 June 1814, and requested incorporation into the Swiss Confederation.